Understanding Skewness in Data and Its Impact on Data Analysis (Updated 2023)

-But that’s not enough for concluding if a distribution is skewed or not.
-We also take a look at the length of the whisker; if they are equal, then we can say that the distribution is symmetric, i.e. it is not skewed.
+But that’s not enough to conclude if a distribution is skewed or not.
+We also take a look at the length of the whisker; if they are equal, then we can say that the distribution is symmetric, i.e., it is not skewed.

-A positively skewed distribution is the distribution with the tail on its right side.
+A positive skewness is the right-skewed distribution with the long tail on its right side.
 The value of skewness for a positively skewed distribution is greater than zero.
-As you might have already understood by looking at the figure, the value of mean is the greatest one followed by median and then by mode.
+As you might have already understood by looking at the figure, the value of the mean is the greatest one, followed by the median and then by mode.

 So why is this happening?

-Well, the answer to that is that the skewness of the distribution is on the right; it causes the mean to be greater than the median and eventually move to the right.
-Also, the mode occurs at the highest frequency of the distribution which is on the left side of the median.
-Therefore, mode < median < mean.
+Well, the answer to that is that the skewness of the data distribution is on the right; it causes the mean to be greater than the median and eventually move to the right.
+Also, the mode occurs at the highest frequency of the distribution, which is on the left side of the median.
+Therefore, the measure of central tendencies is mode < median < mean.

 In the above boxplot, you can see that Q2 is present nearer to Q1.
 This represents a positively skewed distribution.
 In terms of quartiles, it can be given by:

-In this case, it was very easy to tell if the data is skewed or not.
+In this case, it was very easy to tell if the data was skewed or not.
 But what if we have something like this:

-As you might have already guessed, a negatively skewed distribution is the distribution with the tail on its left side.
+As you might have already guessed, a negatively skewed distribution is the left-skewed distribution with the long tail on its left side.
 The value of skewness for a negatively skewed distribution is less than zero.
-You can also see in the above figure that the mean < median < mode.
+You can also see in the above figure that the measure of central tendencies is mean < median < mode.